 The P.L.A.Y.
 (Play and Language for Autistic Youngsters) Project is a nationally recognized home-based, parent training program that teaches play-based, intensive intervention techniques.

 For more information or to schedule an appointment with one of our home consultants, please call our office (734) 997-9088.

 To learn more about the PLAY Project:

 Amber is a social worker and has been a P.L.A.Y.
 Project Home Consultant and P.L.A.Y. tutor since January, 2005.
 She graduated from Michigan State University with a Masterís degree in Social Work.
-Her undergraduate degree is in Family Community Services and a Master's degree in Social Work.
-She has previously worked with children on the autism spectrum in several settings including schools, group homes, a therapeutic horseback riding program and respite care.
+Her undergraduate degree is in Family Community Services.
+She has experience working with children on the autism spectrum in several settings including schools, group homes, a therapeutic horseback riding program and respite care.
 Amber became a supervisor in July 2006 and has co-presented at many P.L.A.Y.
 Project Agency Trainings.
 Amber lives near Brighton with her husband, two kids and Golden Retriever.

 Onna, P.L.A.Y.
 Project Executive Director and Home Consultant, began working for The P.L.A.Y.
 Project in 2006.
 Some of Onnaís responsibilities include administration of professional trainings and community workshops; media communication; educational resource development; and The P.L.A.Y.
 Project community organization.
 In the past, she has worked with children on the autism spectrum as a play tutor, and now serves families through The Ann Arbor Center.
 Onna has a Bachelorís degree from University of Michigan, a Masterís in writing from Boston University and a Masterís in Social Work from the University of Michigan.